DavidS-Repo/MobStatues/README.md

 ## Support and Contributions
 If you encounter any issues or have suggestions for improvements, please submit an issue on the GitHub repository.

 Contributions to the development of MobStatues are welcome.
-If you would like to contribute, please [fork the repository](/) and submit a pull request.
+If you encounter any issues or have suggestions for improvements, please create a new issue on the [GitHub repository](https://github.com/DavidS-Repo/MobStatues/issues)

 ## License
 This plugin is licensed under the [MIT License](LICENSE).
 Please see the LICENSE file for more information.